|Multi-functional EO/IR sensors for counter-surveillance|

 Multifunction multimode multiband Electrooptic Infrared

-Multi-functional electro-optic systems with multiple wavebands and even active illumination are available to NATO nations but the current systems are bulky, expensive and constrained to operate on large platforms.
-In this collaborative task we will develop and assess novel technologies to combine active and passive imaging functions into compact systems suitable for dismount and small autonomous platforms by exploiting recent developments in sensors, lasers and optics.
+Multi-functional electro-optic (MF-EO) systems with multiple wavebands and active illumination capability are available to NATO nations but the current systems are bulky, expensive and constrained to operate on large platforms.
+In this collaborative task we will develop and assess novel retro-reflective sensor technologies that combine active and passive imaging functions into compact systems suitable for dismounted and small autonomous platforms by exploiting recent developments in sensors, lasers and optics.

 The research task will review developments on multi-band sensor technologies, identify trends and routes towards compact broadband or multi-band (for example SWIR / MWIR) electro-optic sensors.

 The research task will review developments in ROIC technology and identify opportunities and limitations driven by the silicon read-out circuitry for multi-band and multi-mode (active and passive) sensors.

 The research task will form a shared understanding of developments in:

 • optical materials and design that can facilitate multi-band sensors